ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 }) => void;
 ```

 The `onSubmit` event is the first one triggered, being essentially the same as SvelteKit's own `use:enhance` function.
 It gives you a chance to cancel the submission altogether.
 See the SvelteKit docs for most of the [SubmitFunction](https://kit.svelte.dev/docs/types#public-types-submitfunction) signature.

-There are two extra properties in the Superforms `onSubmit` event:
+There are also three extra properties in the Superforms `onSubmit` event, for more advanced scenarios:

 #### jsonData